-During the year ended December 31, 2017, our directors and executive officers were granted options to purchase 355,000 ordinary shares, at a weighted-average exercise price of \$20.71 per share under our 2010 Israeli Share Option Plan.
-As of December 31, 2017, options to purchase 1,141,106 ordinary shares and restricted share units covering 194,560 ordinary shares, granted to our directors and executive officers, remained outstanding.
-Since our initial public offering, our board of directors has approved certain modifications and new terms of compensation for our directors and office holders (as such term is used under Israeli law).
-Under Israeli law, modifications or new compensation to directors and other office holders that was approved by the board prior to adoption of a compensation policy, or which is inconsistent with the company's stated compensation policy, would generally be subject to shareholder approval.
-We have called a shareholders' meeting to approve such matters.
+During the year ended December 31, 2016, our directors and executive officers were granted options to purchase 96,000 ordinary shares, at a weighted-average exercise price of \$5.00 per share under our 2010 Israeli Share Option Plan.
+As of December 31, 2016, options to purchase 874,828 ordinary shares and restricted share units covering 304,000 ordinary shares, granted to our directors and executive officers, remained outstanding.
+Since our initial public offering, our board of directors has approved certain modifications and new terms of compensation for our directors and office holders (as such term is used under Israeli Iaw).
+Under Israeli Iaw, modifications or new compensation to directors and other office holders that was approved by the board prior to adoption of a compensation policy, or which is inconsistent with the Company's stated compensation policy from the guidelines of the compensation policy, would generally be subject to shareholder approval.
+We intend to call a shareholders' meeting to approve such matters.

-We have adopted a compensation policy in accordance with the Israeli Companies Law, which remains subject to shareholder approval.
+We intend to adopt a compensation policy in accordance with the Israeli Companies Law.